MRAC-IAAC/thermal_camera/README.md

     - Temperature (from Arduino).
     - Humidity (from Arduino).
     - Area of the darkest (coldest) region.

+## Expected Output for camera_2.py

+### Real-Time Display
+- The thermal camera feed will:
+  - Highlight the hottest (red) and coldest (blue) regions for easy identification.
+  - Show a color bar to indicate the full temperature range.
+  - Overlay sensor data, including:
+    - Temperature readings from Arduino.
+    - Humidity levels from Arduino.
+    - Area of the coldest (darkest) region detected by the camera.
+- Anomaly Detection & Response:
+  - When temperature exceeds 30°C and humidity surpasses 90%, the system prompts: “Please open the window”.
+  - The thermal camera detects an open window based on low-temperature regions (dark blue) and measures heat loss speed through the open area.
+  - When temperature and humidity return to normal, the system signals: “Normal ambient”.
+  - Saved Data (sensor_data.csv)

 ### Saved Data (sensor_data.csv)
 - A sample entry: